-These are great for the kids school books and makes it so they don’t end up piled up all over the house.
-The baskets are the perfect size to stand school book inside of, as shown below and fit perfectly inside of the cubes.
+These are great for the kids school books and make it so they don’t end up piled up all over the house.
+The baskets are the perfect size to stand school books inside of, as shown below, and fit perfectly inside of the cubes.
 We found these baskets at our local Lowe’s and were lucky they had 5 of them left.
 We have had them for about a year now and they are holding up great to regular use!!

 On the top of our shelf we have all our cookie cutters that are used for play dough, cookie making, tracing, and more.
 Below those are all of our tempera and watercolor bottles of paint.

-Next to that we keep our paper orgaizer which is where our colored paper, lined story paper, handwriting paper, and more are kept.
+Next to that, we keep our paper organizer which is where our colored paper, lined story paper, handwriting paper, and more are kept.
 I have our big 11×13 paper on the top along with our hole puncher.

 That was a look into our upstairs storage, now onto our big storage in the basement.
-You can look at what our schoolroom looked liked in this room in my previous post.
-My wonderful husband and kids built me these shelves to store our themed school items, and other items that don’t need to be out on a regular basis on.
-This worked perfect for us and I live them.
+You can look at what our schoolroom looked like in this room in my previous post.
+My wonderful husband and kids built me these shelves to store our themed school items and other items that don’t need to be out on a regular basis.
+This worked perfectly for us and I love them.

-Each of the big storage bins contain a theme.
-In each of those themed bins there is all those themed learning items we have.
-It is such a great way to store them all together, so that I can find them when we work on a particular theme or unit!
+Each of the big storage bins contains a theme.
+In each of those themed bins, there are all those themed learning items we have.
+It is such a great way to store them all together so that I can find them when we work on a particular theme or unit!

 These drawers house all of our Montessori practical life items, sensory bin tools, recycled materials for art projects, water and sand table supplies, and more.
 The small drawers have little items in them for our alphabet learning, each drawer holds that letters items.